-- English Martyrs has a responsibility to provide a secure site that is controlled by clear management directives, but the site is only as secure as the people who use it.
-Therefore, all staff and people on the site have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.
-Staff will be expected to adhere to any safety arrangements implemented should of Covid-19 restrictions need to be reintroduced. - Visitors and volunteers must only enter through the main entrance and after signing in at the office will be issued with a school lanyard or visitor's pass.
-School has a clear system of ensuring visitors are to be accompanied/supervised by regulated staff member.
-Visitors will be expected to adhere to any safety arrangements should Covid-19 restrictions need to be reintroduced. - We will not tolerate or accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe).
+- St Augustine of Canterbury Catholic Primary School has a responsibility to provide a secure site that is controlled by clear management directives, but the site is only as secure as the people who use it.
+Therefore, all staff and people on the site have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Visitors and volunteers must only enter through the main entrance and after signing in at the office will be issued with a school lanyard or visitor's pass sticker.
+Our school has a clear system of ensuring visitors are accompanied/supervised by a staff member. - School procedures for visitors/eternal students who do have appropriate enhanced DBS clearance - these visitors will be supervised at all times by a member of staff and not left alone with pupils. - St Augustine of Canterbury Catholic Primary School will not tolerate or accept the behaviour of any individual (including parents) that threatens school security or leads others (child or adult) to feel unsafe.
 This type of behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.

-• Any individual on site who is not known or identifiable by a visitor's pass may be challenged by any staff member for clarification and reassurance.
+See Parent Code of Conduct - Any individual on site who is not known, or identifiable by a visitor's pass may be challenged by any staff member for clarification and reassurance.